dante-signal31/relinker/README.md

 * **backup**: Folder to store a backup folder tree with original links.
 This way you can keep a backup of your former link files to restore then if anything goes wrong.

-My advise is doing a first round using *--verbose*, *--simulate* and *backup* flags to be sure you are going to perform the modification you really want, before actually touching anything, and to keep a fallback backup of your links:
+My advise is doing a first round using *verbose*, *simulate* and *backup* flags to be sure you are going to perform the modification you really want, before actually touching anything, and to keep a fallback backup of your links:

 ````